Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

 TTS (text-to-speech) features include synthesizing text into sound data as utterances and playing them.
 It is also possible to pause and stop playback.

-When your application creates a handle and prepares the TTS service, the TTS daemon is invoked and connected for background work.
-This daemon and your application communicate as the server and the client, respectively.
+When your application creates a handle and prepares the TTS service, the TTS service is invoked and connected for background work.
+This service and your application communicate as the server and the client, respectively.

 The main features of the Tizen.Uix.Tts namespace include:

 -   Preparing the TTS service for use

-    You can [connect the background TTS daemon](#prepare) to be able to operate TTS.
+    You can [connect the background TTS service](#prepare) to be able to operate TTS.

 -   Using basic TTS processes